 I bought this book last year for our upcoming trip since we are staying onsite and will be purchasing all our meals.
 I am using it to determine where we can get the best value for our money while at the same time trying new places.

 There you have it!
-Seven tips for saving money at an expensive vacation destination.
-Disney offers an unrivalled experience, in my opinion.
+Seven tips for saving money at Disney.
+For Disney fans, visiting the parks offer an unrivaled experience, in my opinion.
 Look for ways that you can save money without impacting the quality of your time away.
-These small tips can easily save a couple hundred of dollars to your bottom line.
+These small tips can easily save a couple hundred dollars to your bottom line.
 Plan, budget and have fun.
 The memories will last a lifetime.

 Do you have any money-saving Disney tips?
 Please share in the comments!